saltstack-formulas/vscode-formula/docs/README.rst

 ``vscode.archive``
 ^^^^^^^^^^^^^^^^^^

-This state will install VSCode on GNU/Linux from archive.
+This state will install VSCode on GNU/Linux and Windows from archive.

 ``vscode.archive.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove VSCode archive.
+This state will remove VSCode archive from GNU/Linux and Windows.

 ``vscode.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^